icy-arctic-fox/processing.cr/CONTRIBUTING.md

 - [Mock/stub rendering](https://github.com/icy-arctic-fox/processing.cr/issues/2) - Need a way to reliably test visual aspects.
 - Implement various parts of the Processing API.
+- Methods marked as not implemented.
+These can be found by running `git grep -C 1 not_implemented`.

 ### How to submit changes